How immigration consultants are using AI to handle client intake and case tracking

 Case status updates Clients ask "what's the status of my application?" dozens of times.
 An automated system connected to your case management tool can send proactive updates and answer status questions without requiring the consultant to respond manually.

-Multilingual client communication Metro Vancouver's immigration clients speak Mandarin, Cantonese, Punjabi, Korean, Tagalog, and many other languages.
+Multilingual client communication Immigration clients across North America speak Mandarin, Cantonese, Punjabi, Korean, Spanish, Tagalog, and many other languages.
 AI translation tools and multilingual chatbots can handle first-response communication in the client's preferred language, escalating to the consultant for anything requiring professional judgment.

 What AI cannot do

 AI cannot give immigration advice.
-It cannot replace a Regulated Canadian Immigration Consultant (RCIC) or immigration lawyer.
+It cannot replace a licensed immigration professional — a Regulated Canadian Immigration Consultant (RCIC) or immigration lawyer in Canada, or a licensed immigration attorney in the US.
 Any system that provides specific immigration guidance without a licensed professional in the loop is a regulatory and liability risk.

 The appropriate use is administrative: intake, documentation tracking, communication management, reminders.
 Not advice.